 - Before children and staff are checked in, their temperatures are taken.
 For the safety and well-being of others in camp, those running a temperature of 100.4+ degrees cannot attend.

 - Staggered curb-side check-in.

-- Low ratio camp groups spread throughout the whole facility.
-Campers remain in their same small groups throughout the week.
+- Lower ratio camp groups spread throughout the whole facility.
+Campers remain in their same groups throughout the week.

-- Individual and spaced out activities to practice safe social distancing.
+- Individual and spaced out activities to practice safe social distancing where possible when inside.
 Limited sharing of supplies.

-- Ample access to hand washing and hand sanitation stations, especially at check-in, before meals and after restroom use.
+- Ample access to hand washing and hand sanitizer stations, especially at check-in, before meals and after restroom use.